 TIMS (The International Molinological Society) NEWS

-Spring 2016 issue of E-News is now ready and can be downloaded by clicking on one of the following links:
+Issues of E-News can be downloaded by clicking on one of the following links:

 THE GREAT BRITISH MILL RACE: HOW YOU CAN HELP US DOCUMENT THE MILLS OF THE UK